JacYuan1/Attenuation-of-Relay-Attacks-on-Passive-Keyless-Entry/README.md

 Our objectives encompass:
 - Simulating the interplay between a vehicle and its key fob using Raspberry Pi.
-- Assessing the efficacy of Immobility Detection and Distance Bounding in countering relay attacks.
 - Proposing a solution primed for integration into real-world PKE systems to bolster security.

 ## Setup & Execution